nikunjlad/nikunjlad.github.io/about/index.md

 <img src="/img/nikunj.png" alt="Profile" width="250" height="250">

 I am a <b>Computer Vision / Machine Learning Engineer</b> currently pursing my masters in Information Systems at Northeastern University.
-I am currently researching on <b>Interpretability in Image Segmentation Techniques</b> with [Dr. Nik Bear Brown](https://www.linkedin.com/in/nikbearbrown/){:target="_blank"} as an Independent Study during the summer term.
+I recently completed an independent research on <b>Interpretability in Image Segmentation Techniques via Inverse Correlation</b> with
+[Dr. Nik Bear Brown](https://www.linkedin.com/in/nikbearbrown/){:target="_blank"} where I tried to ask the question can we interpret
+Image Segmentation models via inverse correlation with their precursors - the Image Classification networks?
+I summarized my findings in a book which I have hosted [here](https://interpretability-in-image-segmentation-techniques.readthedocs.io/en/latest/){:target="_blank"}

 My work is mostly related to understanding images and videos and trying to find the underlying relationships.
 Having said that, I have worked on various Machine Learning projects as well which gave me good foundational knowledge.